khornberg/elasticpypi/readme.md

-  "service": "serverless-service-name", // your serverless service name "stage": "/dev", // The slash is important as it becomes part of the url in the templates "bucket": "your-bucket-name", // the bucket you want packages stored in "profile": "your-aws-profile", // AWS profile for serverless "username": "standard", // basic auth
+  "service": "serverless-service-name", // your serverless service name "stage": "/dev", // The slash is important as it becomes part of the url in the templates "bucket": "your-bucket-name", // the bucket you want packages stored in "table": "you-pypi-packages-table", // the dynamodb table "profile": "your-aws-profile", // AWS profile for serverless "username": "standard", // basic auth
   "password": "something-secretive", // basic auth "overwrite": false  // Only applies to the local server.
-If true will over write packages }
+If true will overwrite packages }
 ```